Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Methods

-Given this conceptual definition of academic preparedness, we introduce notation to characterize it formally.
-Assume we have data of the form \(\Omega = \{(c_i, a_i, t_i, r_i, x_i)\}_{i=1}^N\) for a collection of $N$ students, where for the \(i^{th}\) student, \(c_i\) indicates their race; \(a_i\) is a binary indicator of whether they were assigned into the advanced course ($a_{i} = 1$ if the student enrolled in the advanced course and $0$ otherwise); \(t_i\) is a binary indicator of whether they attempted the selected assessment ($t_{i} = 1$ if the student attempted the assessment and $0$ otherwise); \(r_i\) is a binary indicator of whether they passed the selected assessment ($r_{i} = 1$ if the student passed the assessment and $0$ otherwise); and \(x_i\) indicates all other student covariates, measured before enrollment decisions occur.
-We note that this notation accommodates voluntary participation in the selected assessment.
-For example, participation in AP exams is not mandatory, and indeed, not all students who take AP courses take AP exams.
+More formally, we assume we have data of the form \(\Omega = \{(c_i, a_i, t_i, r_i, x_i)\}_{i=1}^N\) for a collection of $N$ students, where for the \(i^{th}\) student, \(c_i\) indicates their race; \(a_i\) is a binary indicator of whether they were assigned into at least one AP math course in grades 11 and 12 ($a_{i} = 1$ if the student enrolled in an AP math course and $0$ otherwise); \(t_i\) is a binary indicator of whether they attempted at least one AP math exam in grades 11 and 12 ($t_{i} = 1$ if the student attempted an exam and $0$ otherwise); \(r_i\) is a binary indicator of whether they passed at least one exam in grades 11 and 12 ($r_{i} = 1$ if the student passed an exam and $0$ otherwise); and \(x_i\) indicates all other student covariates, measured before enrollment decisions occur, i.e., before the start of grade 11.
+In what follows, we will refer to, e.g., ``passing an exam'' as shorthand for passing at least one exam in grades 11 and 12.

-Since whether a student passes an assessment may depend on whether they actually enroll in the course and take the assessment, each student has four potential outcomes for assessment passage \cite{imbens2015causal}.
-We denote these potential outcomes by \(r_i(a,t)\) for \(a \in \{0,1\}\) and \(t \in \{0,1\}\), where \(r_i(a,t) = 1\) if the student would have passed the assessment under enrollment condition $a$ and assessment-taking condition $t$.\footnote{Since taking the assessment is necessary for passing the assessment, \(r_i(a, t) \equiv 0\) if \(t = 0\); in contrast, a student could, in theory, pass a selected assessment without enrolling in the advanced course, so \(r_i(0, 1)\) is not necessarily identically \(0\).
-However, for our analysis $r(1,1)$ is the sole potential outcome of interest.} Note that \(r(1,1)\) is only observed for students who actually enroll in the advanced course and take the assessment---for these students, we can replace potential outcomes with the observed assessment passage outcomes, setting \(r(1,1) = r\).
-With this setup, we then formally define a student's academic preparedness for an advanced course by the probability the student would pass the selected assessment if they were to both enroll in the course and take the assessment.
+Since whether a student passes an AP math exam may depend on whether they actually enroll in the course and take the exam, each student has four potential outcomes for exam passage \cite{imbens2015causal}.
+We denote these potential outcomes by \(r_i(a,t)\) for \(a \in \{0,1\}\) and \(t \in \{0,1\}\), where \(r_i(a,t) = 1\) if the student would have passed the exam under enrollment condition $a$ and exam-taking condition $t$.\footnote{Since taking the exam is necessary for passing the exam, \(r_i(a, t) \equiv 0\) if \(t = 0\); in contrast, a student could, in theory, pass a the exam without enrolling in the advanced course, so \(r_i(0, 1)\) is not necessarily identically \(0\).
+However, for our analysis $r(1,1)$ is the sole potential outcome of interest.} Note that \(r(1,1)\) is only observed for students who actually enroll in an AP math course and take the exam---for these students, we can replace potential outcomes with the observed exam passage outcomes, setting \(r(1,1) = r\).
+With this setup, we then formally define a student's academic preparedness for an AP math course by the probability the student would pass an exam if they were to both enroll in a course and take an exam.